SCIENTIST-VOOGLE-007/WORDWEAVER/README.md

 ## 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 ---

 ## 🤝 Contributing
 We’d love your contributions!
 Whether it’s improving existing features or adding new ones, feel free to fork the repository and submit a pull request.
 ---

 ## 📧 Contact
-For feedback, queries, or collaboration opportunities, feel free to reach out at **your-email@example.com**.
+For feedback, queries, or collaboration opportunities, feel free to reach out.
 ---

 *"WordWeaver—helping every word find its purpose."*